pgtipping/Synthalyst/memory-bank/activeContext.md

 - Monitor the Vercel deployment to ensure it completes successfully
 - Consider implementing a more comprehensive type-checking process in the CI/CD pipeline to catch similar issues before they reach production
 - Review other areas of the codebase where session properties might be accessed to ensure proper type definitions

+## Scripts TypeScript Configuration Fix - 2025-03-06

+We've improved the TypeScript configuration for the scripts directory to enhance type safety and fix linter errors:

+### Issue Details

+- The `nextjs-app/scripts/tsconfig.json` file had two main issues:
+  - It was missing the `strict` option, which is recommended for better type safety
+  - It lacked type definitions for `testing-library__jest-dom`, causing TypeScript errors

+### Solution Implemented

+- Updated the `tsconfig.json` file with the following improvements:
+  - Added the `strict` option to enable comprehensive type checking
+  - Added `typeRoots` configuration to include custom type definitions
+  - Specified `node` in the `types` array to ensure Node.js types are available
+- Created a custom type definition file for `testing-library__jest-dom` in `scripts/types/testing-library__jest-dom.d.ts`
+- Installed `@types/testing-library__jest-dom` as a dev dependency

+### Benefits

+- Enhanced type safety for all scripts in the project
+- Eliminated TypeScript errors related to missing type definitions
+- Improved developer experience with better type checking
+- Established a pattern for handling custom type definitions in the project

+### Next Steps

+- Consider applying similar type safety improvements to other parts of the codebase
+- Review other TypeScript configuration files for potential enhancements
+- Document the custom type definition pattern in the project guidelines